Taj Mahal (palace): History

 The Taj Mahal at Bhopal was built as the Begum's residence, at a cost of ₹ 3,000,000.
 Its construction spanned over a period of 13 years, from 1871 to 1884.
 It was one of the largest palaces of the world built at that time.

 The building was originally named Raj Mahal ("royal palace").
 The British Resident at Bhopal, highly impressed with the architecture, suggested that the palace be renamed the Taj Mahal, the Taj Mahal at Agra having been built by the Begum's namesake Shah Jahan.
 The begum accepted the suggestion and the palace was renamed to Taj Mahal.
 The Begum is said to have ordered a three-year-long celebration called Jashn-e-Taj Mahal after the completion of the building.

 After the partition of India in 1947, Nawab Hamidullah Khan allowed Sindhi refugees to stay in the palace.
 They stayed in Taj Mahal for around 4 years, before shifting to Bairagarh.
 The palace suffered some damage during this period.
 After India's independence, some members of the royal family of Bhopal stayed at the palace, but gradually moved away, as they had no money for the repairs.
 By 2008, large parts of the palace complex had collapsed.

 The palace was declared a state heritage monument by the Government of Madhya Pradesh in 2005 and the state archaeology department carried out restoration in parts.
-However, it was denotified in 2011 and the government now plans to transfer the property to the tourism department for its development as a heritage hotel.
+However, it was de-notified in 2011.
+Until 2013, the Taj Mahal was under the archives department.
+In 2014 the monument was handled over to the Madhya Pradesh tourism department.

+In 2017, a private builder from Indore, was handed over the property on lease to develop the sprawling 19th century structure into a 120-room heritage hotel.
+As of 2023 the work is yet to be started.